zvigrinberg/redhat-dependency-analytics-plugin/README.md

  - name: _HIGHEST_ALLOWED_VULN_SEVERITY_, Possible values: [`LOW`,`MEDIUM`,`HIGH`,`CRITICAL`], Description: will determine what is the highest allowed Severity of a vulnerability found for a given package/dependency in the analysis, for the analysis to be considered Successful(RC=0) and not Vulnerable(RC=2), Default value is `MEDIUM`

 #### Python Pipeline Configuration
- For python PIP Packages, you can bypass using the python and pip binaries during the invocation of the analysis, and just use them elsewhere in the pipeline job (another stage, or even another agent/node), The Idea is to bring maximum flexibility with the python and pip versions, so you won't enforce the user to install sometimes a different python and pip versions just to adapt it to the exact requirements.txt' packages' versions, as python pip is very sensitive to versioning (for each python and pip version , there is only a limited range of supported versions for every package).
+ For Python PIP packages, you can bypass using the Python and PIP binaries during the invocation of the analysis.
+You can also use them elsewhere in your pipeline jobs, such as another stage, or another agent or node.
+The Idea is to bring maximum flexibility with the python and pip versions, so you won't enforce the user to install sometimes a different python and pip versions just to adapt it to the exact requirements.txt' packages' versions, as python pip is very sensitive to versioning (for each python and pip version , there is only a limited range of supported versions for every package).
  There are two environment variables:
   1. _EXHORT_PIP_FREEZE_
   2. _EXHORT_PIP_SHOW_